akhil27051999/Deployment-of-3-Tier-Application/backend/docs/backend-service-overview.md

 ## 🐳 Docker Containerization of Backend Microservice

-Follow the steps below to build and run the backend microservice inside a Docker container.
+**Follow the steps below to build and run the backend microservice inside a Docker container.**

 ### Step 1: Navigate to the Backend Directory

 ```bash
 cd backend/
 ```
+---
 ### Step 2: Write Dockerfile for Backend Microservice

 **Step-by-step Explanation:**